sot/kadi/docs/commands_states.rst

 Commands and states
 ===================

-**Commands**

-The Commands archive is a table of every load command that has been run, or is currently approved to be run, on the spacecraft since 2002.
+The Commands archive provides a table of most commands that have run, or are currently approved to be run, on the spacecraft since 2002.
 This archive accounts for load stoppages, replans, and certain non-load commands like ACIS CTI runs or Normal Sun Mode transitions.

-The flight `Commands archive v2`_  relies on the `Chandra Command Events`_ sheet and OCCweb FOT mission planning approved load products to maintain the commands database.
+The flight commands archive relies on the `Chandra Command Events`_ sheet and OCCweb FOT mission planning approved load products to maintain the commands archive.

 This archive provides an up-to-date view of commands and states even during anomalies.
-The `Chandra Command Events`_ sheet is kept current during anomalies by FOT MP and helps facilitate team-wide communication of non-load spacecraft commanding.
+The `Chandra Command Events`_ sheet is kept current during anomalies by FOT MP and facilitates team-wide communication of non-load spacecraft commanding.

 **States and continuity**

-Coupled with the commands archive is functionality determine `Chandra states and continuity`_:
+Coupled with the commands archive is functionality to determine `Chandra states and continuity`_:

 - **State** values of certain parameters of interest (obsid, SIM-Z position, commanded attitude, ACIS power configuration, etc) over an **interval of time** during which all